searchspring/snap/packages/snap-store-mobx/README.md

 `url` - generated URL for this value

 #### `values` object for type `range-buckets`

-`values` object will contain the following properties:
+Object will contain the following properties:

 `label` - inherited from facet